NacedoNocta/MediaNocta/README.md

 **Description:** A microservice dedicated to handling broader activity-related operations.

-An "activity" is a broad term that refer to blog posts, art news, tech news, etc.
+An "activity" is a broad term that refer to blog posts, fragments, tech news, etc.
 It is mainly used in "general" areas of the website "ie : main page".
 Read-only operations if possible.